TechnicalOutcast/technicaloutcast.github.io/_posts/2018-10-28-project-update-kit-hunter-v0-2-27-released.md

 tags: blog projects python phishing
 date: 2018-10-28
 permalink: /blog/:year/:month/:day/:title/
 description: Earlier this summer I wrote about Kit Hunter.
-Today I updated the core code because I needed to add a brief note explaining the delay as the tags file itself is read.
+Today, I updated the core code.
 ---

 ## Kit Hunter Updated to v0.2.27

 Earlier this summer I wrote about Kit Hunter, [my Python project for systems administrators][1] that locates phishing kits on web servers.
 For the most part, most of the updates have centered on the tags file instead of the kit itself.
-Today I updated the core code because I needed to add a brief note explaining the delay as the tags file itself is read.
+Today, I updated the core code.
+I did so, because I needed to add a brief note explaining the delay as the tag files are rendered.

-Normally, the script takes seconds to load and generate a report, but because the tags file has grown so much, I felt that adding some sort of notice was warranted.
-Since I changed the core code itself, the version number was updated to reflect it, even if it was a minor change.
+Normally, the script takes seconds to load and generate a report, but because the tag files have grown so much, I felt that adding some sort of notice was warranted.
+Since I changed the core code, the version number was updated to reflect it, even if it was a minor change.

 ## More changes in the works